iamdan/digitalpedagogy/keywords/video.md

 * Copy of Artifact: forthcoming
 * Creator: Virginia Kuhn (University of Southern California) and the *International Journal of Learning and Media*

-This site captures and reports on the work of a class: IML 340: "The Praxis of New Media."
+This site captures and reports on the work of a class: IML 340, "The Praxis of New Media."
 The focus is on the intellectual components of digital video, especially the argumentative and rhetorical affordances of video modes and their connections to digital literacy.
-Particularly valuable within the Digital Pedagogy thread is Kuhn’s discussion of a digital argument, which she defines as an argument “that is born-digital and uses the various affordances of emergent technologies intentionally.”
+Particularly valuable within the Digital Pedagogy thread is Kuhn’s discussion of digital argument, which she defines as argument “that is born-digital and uses the various affordances of emergent technologies intentionally.”
 Additionally, Kuhn challenges the notion that audio-visual media are too ephemeral for sustained analysis, arguing that digitization allows for the "patience that books possess."
 The site provides a valuable resource for reflecting on the intellectual benefits and challenges of doing work with video.
 Finally, Kuhn’s use of the Scalar platform for publication of the work invites speculation towards the role that such platforms might play in video work, in terms of both delivery and analysis.

 ### "Teaching Resources for Video and Emerging Media"
 ![screenshotPROCTOR.jpg](http://siteslab.org/keywordvideo/screenshotPROCTOR.jpg)